sonbachmi/moviefriends/README.md

 ## Search

+- UI: search-as-you-type
-UI to search-as-you-type using Server Action
+- Data fetching: using Server Action

 ## Testing

-Unit testing Using Jest and React Testing Library per requirement
+Using Jest and React Testing Library per requirement

 Only includes client-side components due to time constraints